-It’s important to clarify that meal expenses can only be deducted by self-employed individuals and businesses.
-If you have an employer, you should be submitting those meal receipts to your supervisor for reimbursement.
-Even if your employer doesn’t reimburse them, though, you can’t claim them on your taxes if you’re working for someone else.
+Meal expenses can be deducted only by self-employed individuals and business owners.
+Employees can submit meal receipts to their supervisors for reimbursement, but you generally can’t claim them as a deduction on your tax return if you’re working for someone else.

-There are some exceptions to this, though.
+There are some exceptions to this rule, however.
 Armed Forces reservists, qualified performing artists, fee-based state or local government officials and employees with impairment-related work expenses may still be able to claim unreimbursed employee expenses on their tax returns.
 You must complete IRS Form 2106 to take advantage of this rule if you fall into any of these four categories.
 And it's a bit complicated, so you might want to consult with a tax professional.

 When Can You Deduct Meals?

 The U.S. General Services Administration sets per diem rates for each area of the U.S if you want to claim the standard meal allowance instead.
 Check these rates for the appropriate time period and claim that as your daily cost.
 The first and last days of travel are considered partial days, so you’ll claim a reduced amount on those two days.